 Medical conditions are of course one thing and as such are extremely important, but now you are faced with a major operation in coordinating various fads, which on balance are not going to cause extreme upset, yet you feel obliged to accommodate.
 This often results in altering your preferred menu choices for other more suitable options, but not what you would really love to eat on your own wedding day.

-8 The Politics of the Seating Plan
+8. worried about The Politics of the Seating Plan?

 The seating plan – the strategic placement of estranged guests is fast becoming an art form.
 Is a top table really you?
 Do you really need to cut the cake?